Posted: January 2018

 Anyone who works in the road safety industry understands the need to be adaptable and open to change.
 As technology evolves, it’s essential to keep a forward-thinking mindset, and here at Brigade, we are always alert to the exciting possibilities of the digital world.

-Our products are designed to make commercial vehicles safer on roads and on work sites, using a host of innovations including cameras, radar obstacle detection, and warning alarms.
+Our products are designed to make commercial vehicles safer on roads and on work sites, using a host of innovations including cameras, radar obstacle detection, and reversing and warning alarms.